derekdshaw/programming_exercise/design/exercise_design_doc.md

 #### Generate the client cert pem file
 `openssl req x509 -signkey client_key.pem -in client_key.csr -req -days 365 -out client_cert.pem`

-#### Sign the client_cert with the CA and the localhost.ext file
+#### Sign the client_cert with the CA and the localhost.ext file.
+Do this twice, one for Executor and one for Read roles.
-`openssl x509 -req -CA ca.crt -CAkey ca.key -in client_key.csr -out client_cert.pem -days 365 -CAcreateserial -extfile localhost.ext`
+`openssl x509 -req -CA ca.crt -CAkey ca.key -in client_key.csr -out client_cert.pem -days 365 -CAcreateserial -extfile client.ext`

 #### Intall the ca.crt file into the Trusted Root Certification Authorities store
 - Double click the ca.crt file in file explorer